WildMeOrg/wbia-tpl-pyhesaff/README.rst

 NOTES
 -----

 Requires opencv.
 On ubuntu you can: ``sudo apt-get install libopencv-dev``.
 You can also build / use wheels.
+If cmake is unable to find OpenCV, manually set the location of OpenCV to the OpenCV_DIR environment variable

 .. |Travis| image:: https://img.shields.io/travis/WildbookOrg/hesaff/master.svg?label=Travis%20CI